Batman & Robin (film): Release

 Batman & Robin had its premiere on June 12, 1997, in Westwood, Los Angeles.
 The film marked the United Kingdom's then-"biggest and most expensive" movie premiere.
 The event was held at Battersea Power Station in London, with the building decorated to look like Gotham City and Wayne Manor.
 Expected to be among the tent poles of the summer movie season, the film opened in the United States on June 20, 1997, in 2,934 theaters, where it remained for an average of approximately 6.2 weeks.
-The film was released on DVD four months later on October 22, 1997.
+The film was released on VHS and DVD four months later on October 21, 1997 by Warner Home Video.
+In the home video market, it became the top-selling video in the United States in November 1997.
 A special edition DVD was released in 2005 that included a documentary series about the production of the film series, Shadows of the Bat: The Cinematic Saga of the Dark Knight.

 Marketing

 The theatrical trailer for Batman & Robin debuted on the February 19, 1997, episode of Entertainment Tonight.
 Warner Bros. spent $125 million to market and promote the film, in addition to its $160 million production budget.
 Several Six Flags amusement parks introduced new roller coasters themed to the film.
 Batman & Robin: The Chiller opened at Six Flags Great Adventure in 1997, and a Mr. Freeze-themed roller coaster opened at both Six Flags Over Texas and Six Flags St. Louis in 1998.
 Taco Bell launched a $20 million promotional campaign for the film, selling Batman-themed cups, collector toys, and figurines.
 Themed trading cards produced by Fleer and SkyBox International were also sold, some signed by Clooney, Schwarzenegger, Thurman, Silverstone, O'Donnell, and Schumacher.
-An eponymous tie-in video game developed by Probe Entertainment was released for the PlayStation on August 5, 1998, to mixed reviews.
+A tie-in video game developed by Probe Entertainment was released for the PlayStation on August 5, 1998, to mixed reviews.